-After a rough month for tech, we don’t think it’s time to load the boat and maintain our marketperform rating.
+After a rough stretch for tech, we don’t think it’s time to load the boat, and so we’re maintaining our marketperform rating.
 Corporate spending could be delayed by tariff concerns, which could affect the profitability of the group.

 Market outlook for the information technology sector

 The tech sector has undergone some fairly large changes, as some of its largest companies have moved to the communications sector.
 As we’ve written before, we believe (and the data seems to show) that the resulting technology sector is a bit more defensive in nature, with higher dividend yields and lower price-to-earnings ratios (according to Cornerstone Macro Research).
-For now we are not changing our recommended marketperform rating on the sector, but given the new characteristics we are going to be carefully watching how the sector behaves over the next couple of months.
-The first couple of months following the sector changes have been tough for tech, but we don’t believe at this point that this is a trend that will be sustained--and have started to see the downtrend reverse--which is why we are keeping our rating at marketperform for now.
+For now we are not changing our recommended marketperform rating on the sector, but given the new characteristics we are going to be carefully watching how the sector behaves over the next few months.
+The first few months following the sector changes have been tough for tech, but we don’t believe at this point that this is a trend that will be sustained--and have started to see the downtrend reverse--which is why we are keeping our rating at marketperform for now.

 Balance sheets in the information technology sector appear solid, with large cash balances and relatively low debt.
 In our opinion, this enables the group to pursue mergers and acquisitions that might help performance by removing competition and consolidating expenses but those may be delayed by uncertainty surrounding trade.
 Additionally, we have seen tech sector companies increase their dividend payments, which may become a larger part of total equity return in the near term, while they have also increased share buybacks, which helps to reduce available shares to be purchased.

 So we aren’t overly negative on the group, but we do think, for now, that the risks are more balanced with the return potential and believe that a more neutral rating is appropriate for the time being.

 Factors that may affect the information technology sector